jsbattig/clipshare/memory-bank/progress.md

 11. **Manual Clipboard Operations (May 1, 2025)** - Simplified to manual copy/paste model for cross-OS compatibility
 12. **Enhanced Authentication (May 1, 2025)** - Implemented client-side encryption with AES, quorum-based verification, and session banning for potential security breaches
 13. **Authentication Promise Chain Fix (May 2, 2025)** - Fixed uncaught TypeError in authentication Promise chain by properly implementing connection status updates
+14. **Client Identification Improvement (May 2, 2025)** - Added mandatory client name field to login screen and implemented external IP detection to replace "Unknown on Unknown" with meaningful identifiers in the Connected Devices list

 ## Next Milestone Goals
 1. ~~**Fix Authentication Storage**~~ ✅ COMPLETED - Resolved localStorage key inconsistencies